Arts University Bournemouth: Rankings

 In 2016 Arts University Bournemouth was the first university or college of art to receive The Sir Misha Black Award, created in 1999 to honour the exceptional work of a teacher, team, department, or course within or between educational establishments in the UK.

-AUB has twice won a Queen's Anniversary Prize for Higher and Further Education.
-In 1999 Arts University Bournemouth (the Arts Institute at Bournemouth) won the Arts prize for "Education for the film industry." and in 2017 it was announced that the costume design course had won the prize.
+In September 2024 AUB was awarded the Inclusive Employers Standard (IES) Silver award.
+The IES is an evidence-based inclusion accreditation run to help understand how inclusive the UK workforce is.
+AUB is the only UK university to be awarded at this level.

+In September 2024, the Nonsensical Agency, which designs social media campaigns for such companies as M&S, Interflora, and Uber Eats ranked AUB 29th out of UK universities for our TikTok channel.
+AUB is the top performing arts university, rated highly for “Unique events like the petting zoo on campus add a touch of joy to the content, while notable videos like the 1M views hit on their VC reacting to the conspiracy theory that he’s Banksy, highlights the creativity and fun fostered at the university.”

 Student life

 Students’ Union

 All students of the Arts University Bournemouth are automatically a member of the Arts University Bournemouth Students’ Union (AUBSU), a registered charity affiliated with the National Union of Students.
 AUBSU runs over 30 clubs and societies, organises Freshers’ Weeks, volunteering and fundraising events, trains course representatives, and hosts annual general meetings for all students.
-Each year, elections are held for both sabbatical (President, vice-president) and all volunteer (e.g. Events Officer, Communications Officer and Equality and Diversity Officer) posts.
+Each year, elections are held for both sabbatical (president, vice-president) and all volunteer (e.g. Events Officer, Communications Officer and Equality and Diversity Officer) posts.

-AUBSU publishes a free, student led magazine called BUMF.
+AUBSU publishes a free, student-led magazine called BUMF.
 It is published termly and includes content from university course programmes, music, poetry, and writing.